 How To Make Zoodles (Zucchini Noodles)

 That being said, it is never a good idea to cut out a macro nutrient completely.
-Your body needs carbs, and I recommend more complex carb options such as sweet potatoes, granola, steel cut oats, farro, quinoa, whole wheat bread or beans.
+Your body needs carbs.
+We recommend healthy (fiber filled) carb options such as sweet potatoes, granola, steel cut oats, quinoa, whole wheat bread or beans.

 how to make zoodles

 When I was a kid, I remember having huge pasta carbo-load dinners with the soccer team the night before tournaments.
 Simple carbs are high in sugar and for those games our bodies needed as much fuel as possible to last out on the field.

 - 1 cup Healthy Homemade Tomato Sauce (heat this up in the microwave)

 You can make zoodles with or without a spiralizer, however, a spiralizer saves a lot of time.
 If you don’t have a spiralizer you can use a vegetable peeler.
 Below are our recommended tools for making zoodle pasta.

 - Veggetti Spiral Vegetable Spiralizer

 - Microwaveable Steamer (this is my preference rather than the stovetop steamer)